awslabs/amazon-kinesis-client/docs/leases-and-lease-lifecycle.md

 Leases are stolen if-and-only-if there were zero expired leases and the looking-to-steal-worker desires more leases.
 Stolen leases are randomly selected from whichever worker has the most leases.
-The number of leases to steal on each loop is configured via `maxLeasesToStealAtOneTime`.
+The maximum number of leases to steal on each loop is configured via [maxLeasesToStealAtOneTime][max-leases-to-steal-config].

 Customers should consider the following trade-offs when configuring the lease-taking cadence:
 1. `LeaseRefresher` invokes a DDB `scan` against the lease table which has a cost proportional to the number of leases.
 1. Frequent balancing may cause high lease turn-over which incurs DDB `write` costs, and potentially redundant work for stolen leases.
-1. High `maxLeasesToStealAtOneTime` may cause churn.
-    * For example, worker `B` steals multiple leases from worker `A` creating a numerical imbalance.
-    In the next loop, worker `C` may steal leases from worker `B`.
 1. Low `maxLeasesToStealAtOneTime` may increase the time to fully (re)assign leases after an impactful event (e.g., deployment, host failure).

 # Additional Reading